chrysalise/dnd-mini-campaign/resources.md

 > Roll 4d6, sum the top 3 rolls and record the number.
 Do this 6 times, writing the ‘attribute array’ down.
 Now roll a second set.
 Choose the first or second set of 6 numbers.
 I recommend keeping either the set with the greatest total modifier (the largest sum across all numbers) or the set with the greatest single score (e.g. if you roll a set with an 18).
 These 6 numbers are your starting attribute scores, you can assign any of the numbers to any attribute in your character sheet.

 ### Story Setting
+This mini-campaign takes place in the Nelluon Triangle region east of the Isles of Meropis region in the world of Alfheimr.
+The history of this world is vast, with many implications from previous campaigns played in this world.
+For details about historical timelines, major world events, and current politcal conditions, refer to this [campaign primer written by Matt Hale](https://github.com/chrysalise/dnd-mini-campaign/blob/f1bf417fdf284e90607bf56ead8f71177d873497/dnd-uno-primer-campaign.pdf)